Noah's Ark

 Ending Explained: Noah's Ark

-The final moments of Noah's Ark reflect the filmmakers' creative choices, offering an ending that aligns with the film's tone and style.
+The final moments of Noah's Ark reflect the creative choices of the filmmakers and align with the tone of the narrative.

 Who Should Watch Noah's Ark?